 With all of this progress, women are now the primary breadwinners in over 40% of U.S. households.
 This represents an almost four-fold increase from 196012.
 Women also own 30% of all private businesses in the United States, employing over 7.8 million Americans13, and control 51% ($14 trillion) of U.S. personal wealth.
 The wealth that women control is expected to grow to $22 trillion by 202014.

-Despite all the professional and financial successes that women have earned in recent generations, they are still facing personal issues and unresolved challenges.
+Despite all the professional and financial successes that women have earned in recent generations, they are still facing personal issues and other unresolved challenges.
 The U.S. Census Bureau reports that women overall earn only 78 cents for every dollar that a man earns.
-While this gap is still large, it is smaller than it has ever been15.
+While the gender pay gap is still large, it is smaller than it has ever been15.
 And women aged 25 to 34, who are better qualified than older age groups, earn 93 cents for every dollar that a man earns16.
 Much of this differential increase is tied to improved education and employment opportunities for women.

 Equally troubling is the fact that highly paid time-starved women are still taking on significantly more of the housework than their spouses.
 They are also more likely to be unhappy in their marriages and to get divorced, in comparison to couples where the husband earns more17.
 Progress is a double-edged sword, complicated by the pressure many women feel to take care of loved ones, sometimes at their own personal and financial expense.
 It seems that financial and career success comes at a price for women and there is still more work to be done to truly level the playing field.
 For many women, taking care of others is a personal expectation, despite its high cost.
 However, loss of financial independence is a significant concern18.